- About us

 Water fee relief

 The widespread drought across the state is causing many landholders severe hardship.
-As part of the Queensland Government's drought assistance package, the department is waiving annual water licence fees in Local Government Areas which are drought declared.
+As part of the Queensland Government's drought assistance package, the department is waiving certain water fees in Local Government Areas which are drought declared.

 Application fees for a new water licence to take water for stock and domestic purposes